CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 7.2 Unittest based testing
 ==========================

-The other testing strategy leverages unittest.
+The old testing strategy leverages unittest.
 The `Python unittest.mock library <https://docs.python.org/3/library/unittest.mock.html>`_ returns mock device output.
 Use your parser class to parse the mock data and return a Python dictionary that contains the results.

 The following example shows how to create a unit test file for :ref:`the show lisp session example <regex-parser>`.